synctree/docker-coturn/README.md

 (http://major.io/icanhazip-com-faq/) using curl.

-For debugging purposes, docker-enter (https://github.com/jpetazzo/nsenter) should be used since this container does not run and SSH daemon.
+For debugging purposes, docker-enter (https://github.com/jpetazzo/nsenter) should be used since this container does not run an SSH daemon.

-Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping, running with host networking recommended.
+Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping (https://github.com/docker/docker/issues/1834), running with host networking is recommended.
 This means that only one instance of this container can be running on a host at a time, otherwise the network ports cannot be bound.

 ### Usage